West Sussex: Agriculture

+Demographics

 The table below shows the population change up to the 2011 census, contrasting the previous census.
 It also shows the proportion of residents in each district reliant upon lowest income and/or joblessness benefits, the national average proportion of which was 4.5% as at August 2012, the year for which latest datasets have been published.
 It can be seen that the most populous district of West Sussex is Arun containing the towns of Arundel, Bognor Regis and Littlehampton:

+The current total population of the county makes up 1.53% of England's population.

 Education

 West Sussex has a comprehensive education system, with a mix of county-maintained secondary schools and academies and over twenty independent senior schools.
 In addition primary education is provided through a mix of around 240 infant, junior, primary, first and middle schools.

 Colleges include The College of Richard Collyer, Central Sussex College, Northbrook College and The Weald School.

 Independent schools in the county include Christ's Hospital near Horsham, whose students wear Tudor style uniform, Seaford College, Lancing College and Hurstpierpoint College.

 Tertiary education is provided by the University of Chichester and Chichester College.